Linaro/uadk/docs/wd_design.md

 Since hardware accelerator needs to access memory, vendor driver needs to provide address that could be accessed by hardware accelerator.
 Libwd helps vendor driver to maintain the mapping between virtual address and the address is recognized by accelerator, and returns the address.
+But it's insecure to expose address that is recognized by accelerator to user space application.

 ***void \*wd_get_dma_from_va(struct wd_ctx \*ctx, void \*va);***